-For our first wedding anniversary we went on a Marlborough Wine Tour.
-Even if you’re not a hopeless romantic theres something undeniably charming about wineries & vineyards.
-We had such a blast sipping and soaking up our picturesque surroundings, so much so, we decided that every year, for our anniversary, we would do a wine tour in honour of the day we married.
+For our first wedding anniversary, we went on a Marlborough Wine Tour.
+Even if you’re not a hopeless romantic there’s something undeniably charming about wineries & vineyards.
+We had such a blast sipping and soaking up our picturesque surroundings.

 We travelled via the Interislander’s Cook Strait ferry to Picton, a three hour voyage which definitely lives up to its description as ‘one of the most beautiful ferry rides in the world’.
 If you can, choosing to travel premium lounge is definitely great value.
 Space, comfort, and complimentary food and beverages.